 A faulty brake pad might impact several factors of your vehicle.
 Starting from performance to several other factors too.
 Moreover, faulty brake pads hamper the efficiency of your vehicle.
 Therefore, you have to change faulty brake pads in order for your vehicle to perform well in any situation.

-We can understand the need for repairing the brake pad by yourself.
+We can understand the need to repair the brake pad by yourself.

 Furthermore, repairing brake pads also improves the car safety system.
 In case you need to brake hard and your car fails to do that.
 Your vehicle and you might experience a catastrophic accident.
 Therefore, good brake pads are a necessary thing.